thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_21.md

 ### 9. KEY QUOTES

-* **"The Department of Commerce has become a sprawling bureaucracy that is more interested in protecting its own turf than in serving the needs of the American people." (p.
-694)**  This quote reflects Gilman's view of the Department of Commerce as bloated and inefficient.
+* **"The Department of Commerce has become a sprawling bureaucracy that is more interested in protecting its own turf than in serving the needs of the American people." <sup>(694)</sup>**  This quote reflects Gilman's view of the Department of Commerce as bloated and inefficient.
-* **"China is the greatest economic and national security threat facing the United States today." (p.
-699)**  This quote highlights the chapter's focus on countering China.
+* **"China is the greatest economic and national security threat facing the United States today." <sup>(699)</sup>**  This quote highlights the chapter's focus on countering China.
-* **"The next conservative President must appoint a strong Secretary of Commerce who will be a champion for American businesses and who will be willing to take on the entrenched bureaucracy." (p.
-696)**  This quote emphasizes the need for strong political leadership to implement the chapter's recommendations.
+* **"The next conservative President must appoint a strong Secretary of Commerce who will be a champion for American businesses and who will be willing to take on the entrenched bureaucracy." <sup>(696)</sup>**  This quote emphasizes the need for strong political leadership to implement the chapter's recommendations.
-* **"We must reduce the regulatory burden on businesses and promote a more business-friendly approach to regulation." (p.
-701)**  This quote reflects the chapter's preference for deregulation.
+* **"We must reduce the regulatory burden on businesses and promote a more business-friendly approach to regulation." <sup>(701)</sup>**  This quote reflects the chapter's preference for deregulation.
 * **"We must add a citizenship question to the 2030 Census.
-This is essential for ensuring that our government is representing the interests of American citizens." (p.
-712)**  This quote reveals the chapter's desire to use the Census for political purposes.
+This is essential for ensuring that our government is representing the interests of American citizens." <sup>(712)</sup>**  This quote reveals the chapter's desire to use the Census for political purposes.

 ### 10. SUMMARY & SIGNIFICANCE